descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 | **function_ref**        | &#10007;      | &#10007;       | &#10007;     |
 | **proposed**            | &#128504;     | &#128504;      | &#128504;    |

 The C/C++ core language, `function_ref` and the proposed examples are approximately equal with respect to ease of use, efficiency and safety for the free function without type erasure use case.
-While the proposed `nontype` example is slightly more wordy because of using the template `nontype`, it is more consistent with the other three use cases making it more teachable and usable not having to know when to do one versus the other.
-Also the expectation of unused state and the function being selected at compile time still applies here as it does for member function without type erasure use case.
+While the proposed `nontype` example is slightly more wordy because of using the template `nontype`, it is more consistent with the other three use cases, making it more teachable and usable since the user does not have to know when to do one versus the other.
+Also the expectation of unused state and the function being selected at compile time still applies here, as it does for member function without type erasure use case.

 #### free function without type erasure